Let the peace of Christ rule in your hearts…And be thankful.

 Here are five key ideas to help you enjoy Thanksgiving Day in the time of COVID.

 1. STAY HEALTHY.
 Keep informed and make wise decisions.
-As you know, every state has their own guidelines or mandates, but most health officials suggest wearing a mask (face covering) in public places, washing your hands to reduce the spread of germs, and staying home if you're sick.
+As you know, every state has its own guidelines or mandates, but most health officials suggest wearing a mask (face covering) in public places, washing your hands to reduce the spread of germs, and staying home if you're sick.
 Some suggest eating outdoors where possible (or opening windows for fresh air while eating indoors).

 2. REMEMBER.
 Talk about personal Thanksgiving traditions from your past.
 It makes me happy to recall watching the Thanksgiving Day parade on TV as a child, while the luscious scents of baking pies and turkey wafted into the family room.
-Reminisce about the good times you've had on holiday's past, and people you care about that make holiday gatherings special.
+Reminisce about the good times you've had on holidays past, and the people you care about that make holiday gatherings special.

 Remember why we celebrate this holiday.
 American Thanksgiving, the fourth Thursday in November, is traditionally about food, family, friends, and football.
 It's also a time to give thanks to God for the gracious ways He has provided for us.
 He is faithful, and we are grateful.